 Over five decades, Mondale served as Minnesota attorney general, U.S. senator, vice president, and U.S. ambassador to Japan.

-“He was one of the finest men I’ve ever known, one of the most decent people I've ever dealt with, and one of the toughest, smartest men I've ever worked with," said Biden, recalling his 50-year friendship with Mondale, beginning when the two served together in the U.S. Senate in the 1970s.
+“He was one of the finest men I’ve ever known, one of the most decent people I've ever dealt with, and one of the toughest, smartest men I've ever worked with," said Biden, recalling his 50-year friendship with Mondale, which began when the two served together in the U.S. Senate in the 1970s.

 Speakers including Minnesota Gov. Tim Walz and its two U.S. senators, Tina Smith and Amy Klobuchar, talked of Mondale’s lifelong love of Minnesota, his family, and friends.
 Smith and Klobuchar each recalled how Mondale encouraged and mentored them as they entered politics.

 Presidential historian Jon Meacham spoke of Mondale’s efforts to pass civil rights legislation, the Fair Housing Act, the Voting Rights Act, and Title IX.
-He also succeeded in preserving wilderness along rivers including the St. Croix and creating the Boundary Waters Canoe Area Wilderness.
+He also succeeded in preserving wilderness along rivers including the St. Croix, and creating the Boundary Waters Canoe Area Wilderness.

 “There are children in America today who will not go hungry because of Fritz Mondale,” Meacham said.
 “There are Black people in America today who can vote and work and live more freely and fairly because of Fritz Mondale.
 There are women in America today who see no limit to their dreams because of Fritz Mondale.”